pooja614/Data-Analytics/Ecommerce and Web Analytics/Marketing Analysis.md

 ## About
 - This project aims at marketing a course online.
 The organisation is focused on improving their business and customer retension.
-- This case study is a part of handson course on marketing analytics <a href = "https://www.udemy.com/share/101Xt03@pwnxgQvocX54z7x6WdrspM9FFvfjLYZ3PrMl2r4aaTylvAQrKr9TSriVy4iek40f/">udemy</a>
 - PPC campaign data, lead to customer data, survey data of the customers after the completion of the course are used for our analysis.
 - The project focuses on various metrics essential for marketing resulting in improved business.
 ## PPC Analysis